SanjanaNeeli/Group-J-/README.md

 1) Machine Learning Decoder: multiclass classification

 Try to predict the letter displayed at a given time and get the computer to do it better and better with more trials!
-We essentially want to make a model of how the visual cortex learns image-based information (where learning is exposure then subsequent recognition).
+We essentially want to make a model of the visual cortex which can learn image-based information (where learning is exposure then subsequent recognition).

+Once we make this model as accurate as possible, we can input variations of patterns into the model to see if the visual cortex learns using a significantly context-based appraoch.

 2) Data Analysis: demonstrative